YLIU599/bangumi-data-analyst-agent/README.md

 The frontend supports both structured seasonal comparison and a topic-limited Bangumi DA chat interface for follow-up questions.

-## Why Bangumi
+## Why Bangumi.tv

-Bangumi is a strong fit for this project because it is:
+Bangumi.tv is a strong fit for this project because it is:

 - a real community-driven anime rating platform
 - accessible through an official API